pim97/undetected-playwright-python-bypass-cloudflare/README.md

 - **Step 2:** Parse the target URL to extract the domain.
 - **Step 3:** Use Playwright to launch a browser, set the extracted cookie and user agent, and navigate to the specified URL through the provided proxy.

+## Legal and Ethical Considerations

+It's crucial to adhere to legal and ethical guidelines when conducting web scraping.
+Respect the website's terms of service and scraping policies.
+Ensure that the use of the extracted data complies with all relevant laws and regulations, especially concerning data privacy and intellectual property rights. 🚫⚖️

+*Disclaimer: This guide on web scraping is intended for educational and informational purposes only.
+Engage in responsible web scraping practices and adhere to the terms and conditions of the targeted website.* 📚🔍